ypriverol/github-paper/REVIEWS.md

 Why prioritize it over others?
 For example, Slack is another service that provides similar functionality.
 (We use gitter, but still.)

+> R/ We agree with the reviewer.
+In the present version we refined the paragraph making clear that Gitter is not only chat system integrated with Github.
+We also included Gitter as an example of chat system but leaving the space open for other systems.

 Rule 10 title should be "Periodically check..."

+> R/ We agree with the reviewer and the current version was changed.

 missing reference:
 http://scfbm.biomedcentral.com/articles/10.1186/1751-0473-8-7